getodk/docs/odk1-src/briefcase-using.rst

 1. Open the :guilabel:`Pull` tab.

 2. Select a pull source option from the :guilabel:`Pull from` drop-down, and click on the :guilabel:`Configure` button.
 Fill in any information needed to use the selected source.
-More information about all the available pull sources below.
+See more on the various sources below.

 3. Select the forms you want to pull and click :guilabel:`Pull`.
 You can see the details of the operation by clicking on the |details-button| button.

-You can cancel an ongoing pull operation at any point by clicking :guilabel:`Cancel`.
+4. You can cancel an ongoing pull operation at any point by clicking :guilabel:`Cancel`.

 .. _pull-from-central:

 Central server
 ~~~~~~~~~~~~~~

-Briefcase will ask you to provide the following information when setting a Central server as the pull source:
+Briefcase will ask for the following information when choosing a Central server as the pull source:

 - A :guilabel:`URL`
 - A :guilabel:`Project ID` number